placeholder

 Alternatively, upload a PDF and Prezi AI will extract the most important information from your file and create a presentation for you.

 Once you’ve entered your prompt, outline or file, click the Create button.
-Prezi AI will create the first draft of your presentation—now it’s time to refine it.
+Prezi AI will create the first draft of your presentation and then it’s time to refine it.

 Step 3: Tweak your presentation